Andy1621/Nightcrawler/README.md

 ## Introduction
 Our method consists of four steps:
 1. **[Supervised Training]**: Only thosed videos under normal light are used for training.
 Those dark videos are used for adapting BN.
-2. **[Model Ensemble]**: Different models are ensembled via specific threshold to generate more accurate pseudo labels.
+2. **[Test-Time Augmentation]**: [Gamma Correction](https://pytorch.org/vision/stable/generated/torchvision.transforms.functional.adjust_gamma.html) is adopted to enhance dark videos, while multi-crop and multi-view sampling are used for better classification.
-3. **[Semi-supervised Training]**: Those darks videos with pseudo labels are used for training.
+3. **[Model Ensemble]**: Different models are ensembled via specific threshold to generate more accurate pseudo labels.
-4. **[Test Time Augmentation]**: We use multi-crop and multi-view for each fragment and gamma correction to enhance videos.
+4. **[Semi-supervised Training]**: Those darks videos with pseudo labels are used for training.

-The final 2-3 steps are repeated four times, and we only select those pseudo with high confidence for training.
+The final three steps are used for **generating pseudo labels**, which we called **Pseudo-label Iteration**.
+The iteration is repeated four times, and we only select those pseudo with high confidence for training.

 ## Model Zoo